-China factory growth fastest in three months as new orders, output rise
+China factory growth unexpectedly quickens, but debt risks pressure economy

 The survey supports broad consensus that China's economy is stabilising at a moderate pace rather than slowing sharply, suggesting that Beijing is on track to meet its annual growth target of 6.5 percent for this year - encouraging news for President Xi Jinping ahead of a major leadership reshuffle in the autumn.

-Production surged to 54.4, marking a strong one percentage point jump from May.
-New orders in the month also rose to 53.1 from May's 52.3, with export orders surging by 1.3 percentage points to 52.0, suggesting external demand picked up.
+Production rose a strong one percentage point from May.
+New orders in the month also rose to 53.1 from May's 52.3, with export orders putting on 1.3 percentage points to 52.0 in a sign of solid external demand.

+All the same, growth in Chinese factories does not appear broad-based as the struggles of smaller firms intensified compared to the relatively better-off larger firms.

-Nonetheless, most China observers agree that the world's second-biggest economy will continue to cool as authorities reduce high levels of debt across many of the heavy industries, crack down on financial risks and tighten monetary conditions.
+Most China observers agree that Asia's giant economy has slowed in the second quarter, and recent data back expectations for a continued cooling as authorities reduce high levels of debt across many of the heavy industries, crack down on financial risks and tighten monetary conditions.

+Analysts also caution against reading too much into the official PMI figures.

+"We are wary of putting too much faith in the official PMIs given that they have provided false signals in the past," said Julian Evans-Pritchard, a Singapore-based China economist at Capital Economics.

+The official PMI surveys showed a divergence with the private Caixin/Markit PMI manufacturing survey in May, which focuses more on small and mid-sized firms.
+The private survey is due to be released on July 3.

+One worry lies with the traditional sectors, including crude oil, chemicals, and non-metal mineral, which all continued to contract during the month and the downward pressure persists, the Statistics Bureau said.

-Growth in the services sector also accelerated to 54.9 in June, the highest since March, another official NBS survey found.
+Growth in the services sector also accelerated to 54.9 in June, the highest since March, thanks to vibrant activity in commercial services and construction sectors, another official NBS survey found.

+The sub-index for the construction sector rebounded 1 percent point to 61.4, likely due to an infrastructure spending spree that hit the highest in at least three years in February.

 The manufacturing PMI showed that the impetus came mostly from larger firms, while small and medium sized industries struggled, suggesting SMEs may be bearing the brunt of the government's deleveraging efforts.